MLatIBDM/TP_classification/README.md

 I let you play a bit with hyperparameters, network architecture ... and try to get better accuracy !

-# Transfert Learning
+# Transfer Learning

-How to convert a <em>"Cat & Dog"</em> model into a really powerful model able to classify our bacteria accurately ? **Transfert Learning** <br>
+How to convert a <em>"Cat & Dog"</em> model into a really powerful model able to classify our bacteria accurately ? **Transfer Learning** <br>
 <br>
-What is transfert Learning ?
+What is transfer Learning ?
 ![tl](https://github.com/MLatIBDM/TP_classification/blob/master/images/tl.png)
-Transfert Learning allow us to convert an already trained model for a specific classification task into another model dedicated to another classification task. <br>
+Transfer Learning allow us to convert an already trained model for a specific classification task into another model dedicated to another classification task. <br>
 It exists several already pretrained model on plenty of different classification task, and for the purpose of this practical course, we will use **GoogleLenet - Inception BN** model.<br>
-This model, created by **Google** has been train on millions of images, depicting cars, plane, fruits, animals ... from **ImageNet** (databse)[http://www.image-net.org]
+This model, created by **Google** has been train on millions of images, depicting cars, plane, fruits, animals ... from **ImageNet** [database](http://www.image-net.org).
-GoogleLenet is a rather complex model which gather a lot of convolution layers (actually 22 convolutional layer), and use some topologies trick to improve the classification score on the Imagenet dataset.
+GoogleLenet is a rather complex model which gather a lot of convolution layers (actually 22 convolutional layer), and use some topologies trick to improve the classification score on the **Imagenet** dataset.
 See [here](https://arxiv.org/abs/1409.4842) the original paper.
 <br>
 **Bad news :** As this architecture is absolutely huge in terms of memory and time consuming, it's impossible to train on such model from scratch. <br>
-**Good news:** Other guys have already trained it and we just have to transfert it to our problem by only retraining the <em>"brain"</em> part using a **Multi-layer Perceptron**, like we did at the begining of this practical course !
+**Good news:** Other guys have already trained it on **ImageNet** and we just have to transfer it to our problem by only retraining the <em>"brain"</em> part using a **Multi-layer Perceptron**, like we did at the begining of this practical course !
 <br>
 OK !
 But we need a little bit of work to have a such a result, so let's start !
 <br>